Cooper Bridge railway station

 Cooper Bridge was a railway station built by the Manchester and Leeds Railway to serve the town of Huddersfield in West Yorkshire, England.

 History

 Opened by the Manchester and Leeds Railway in 1840 to serve Huddersfield, 4 mi away, which at that time did not have a station of its own.

-The station was said to have been built for and by, the owner of Kirklees Hall the Armytage family.
+It is sometimes wrongly claimed that the station was built for and by, the owner of Kirklees Hall the Armytage family, although they were in fact investors in the rival Huddersfield & Manchester Railway.